dagumak/design-patterns/README.md

 * Implement FlyWeight pattern for the number generator
 * Implement the Async library to run commands in parallel
 * Implement sorting visualizations
+* Implement other numbers orders (reverse, sorted, a few unique, etc...)